AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/ls_another_dir.png"></center>

 <br>
 So we see the file we tried to call `head` on isn't in our current working directory, but is actually in a subdirectory just one layer deeper than we are.
-We can also call `head` on the file by specifying the path (address) of the file like so:
+We can also call `head` on the file by specifying the "path" (address) of the file like so:

 ```bash
 head another_directory/yet_another_text_file.txt